Shadow Work: Connecting and Integrating With Your Suppressed Self

-In this Shadow Work Series, we will continue the quest of understanding our shadows by discussing practical ways of using shadow work, and the remarkable effects it has on our consciousness.
+In this Shadow Work Guide, we will continue the quest of understanding our shadows by discussing practical ways of using shadow work, and the remarkable effects it has on our consciousness.

 It is important for us to look into these methods in order to fully utilize the shadow to our advantage.
 By discussing them, we shed light to the various ways of shadow work.

 This series will discuss 3 main aspects in our lives in which the shadow can be dealt with through shadow work.
 It will give a brief description of each method, but not extensively discuss them in order to maintain the brevity of the article.